kreshuklab/predoc-course-2021/README.md

 ### 1. Nuclei segmentation

 Explore algorithms for instance segmentation of the nuclei from the 'nuclei channel'.
 After successfully segmenting the nuclei from the covid assay dataset, save the results in the appropriate format (tiff of hdf5), since you'll need it in step 3.

 There are multiple options for nuclei instance segmentation that you could explore, this include but are not limited to
 - ilastik workflows
 - StarDist Model
 - Cellpose Model
 - PlantSeg Model
-- InstanSeg

 You are welcome to explore whatever approach you would like and can even compare the results of mulitple methods.